rkt/rkt/Documentation/subcommands/image.md

 sha512-a03f6bad952b      coreos.com/rkt/stage1:0.7.0     55 minutes ago         false
 ```

-A more detailed output can be had by adding the `--full` flag
+A more detailed output can be had by adding the `--full` flag:

 ```
 ID                                                                        NAME               IMPORT TIME                          LATEST